Grandma Was Right: Sunshine Helps Kill Germs Indoors

 Also, researchers have learned from trying to eradicate all germs in hospital and laboratory clean rooms that it's really hard to get rid of microbes wholesale.
 "Sanitizing isn't the best approach," Fahimipour says.
 And some microbes are actually good for us, like the ones in yogurt.
 Someday, he says, "it may be better to enrich an indoor setting with microbes that are not harmful or even [with those that are] beneficial."

-Kathleen O'Neil is a freelance science writer who lives in the Washington, D.C. area.
+Kathleen O'Neil is a freelance science writer who lives in the Washington, D.C., area.